raestrada/MonGone/docs/docs.md

 ### `mongone generate-plan`
 Generates an optimization plan for your MongoDB Atlas resources and optionally executes it.
 - **`--force-data`**: Forces an in-depth analysis of the resources to enhance the optimization plan.

+### `mongone execute-plan`
+Executes the generated optimization plan, scaling down unused resources and enabling auto-scaling for clusters as needed.

 ---